Article I – Organization

 Section 2.3 Member Rights.

-a) Governance Rights.
+- Governance Rights.

-i.
+- Voting.
 Members have one vote in the affairs of the Cooperative.
 Entities that are members shall designate one person to vote on their behalf.

-ii.
-Board of Directors.
+- Board of Directors.
 Members have the right to run for a seat on the Board of Directors.
 Entities that are members shall designate one person to run on their behalf.

-iii.
+- Other.
 Members have the right to elect the Cooperative’s Board, to attend meetings of the Board, to receive notice of and attend membership meetings, to petition, and to approve amendments.

-b) Financial Rights.
+- Financial Rights.
 Members have the right to share in the annual allocation of surplus patronage earnings on the basis of the member’s business with the Cooperative in accordance with Article III.
 Members shall have their own capital accounts within the Cooperative.
 Members are not liable for the debts of the Cooperative.

 Section 2.4 Application for Membership.

-a.
-Application.
+- Application.
 Persons or entities may become Members of the Cooperative by submitting the application form agreeing to the Membership terms and conditions as stated therein; meeting all requirements of Membership pursuant to these bylaws; and submitting timely payment of the purchase price for the Member Interest.

-b.
-Payment Plans.
+- Payment Plans.
 Applicants may pay their Member Interest through a payment plan approved by the Board.
 Members paying through a payment plan will be given a Member Number based on the date of their first payment, and they shall have all rights and obligations as a fully paid Member so long as their payments are not past due.

 Section 2.5 Member Interest and Cooperative Property